KomodoPlatform/komodo-docs-mdx/README.md

 ## Pending

-List of mdx components available and their descriptions.
+List of mdx components available and their descriptions